sph-mn/nihongo/readme.md

-lists related to kanji and scripts to compile the lists.
+a fast dictionary, lists related to kanji and scripts to compile the lists.

+# kanji viewer
+* kanji stroke order, meaning and common readings lookup
+* top 30000 words fuzzy search that searches for similar pronunciation and sorts results by frequency
+* single-file browser page. the file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html)
+* download/kanji-viewer.html

 # csv lists
 under download/